shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

 ### Task 1: Enable auditing and logging in Microsoft Cloud for Sustainability.

+In this task, you will enable auditing and logging within the Microsoft Cloud for Sustainability platform to track and record various activities

 1. Login to https://admin.powerplatform.microsoft.com/ with following credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>